No02S/NumberMask/README.md

 numberMask({
     form: //form with input,
     input: //input to mask,
-    always: true/false // if 'false' mask will be visible, only after focus on 'input' })
+    always: true/false // if 'false' mask will be visible, only after focus on 'input' (default - false) })
 ```